 Customizable CMS (WordPress) require a bit more understanding of the World Wide Web.
 Their manuals are longer and more complicated.
 Weeks or months of learning and training might be needed to master the CMS up to advanced level.

 Fully custom solution, you need no technical education and skills.
 Your contractor undertakes the whole technical background and explains any related questions to you when necessary or when you ask.
+This is the most expensive option in terms of website costs—dollar wise, not time wise.

 But it is strongly recommended you understand your business purposes and requirements well; i.e., you know what result you want and can provide guidance in the form of requirements, vision, product specification.